bibtexautocomplete

 - URL and DOI are checked for valid format, and further validated by querying

-them online to ensure they exist
+them online to ensure they exist.
+DOI are normalized to strip any leading URL

 - Many fields match with abbreviation detection (journal, institution, booktitle,